rohit404404/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-access-agents-in-sharepoint.md

 ### Use file permissions on the agent file

 As SharePoint agents are represented as [.agent files](https://support.microsoft.com/office/create-and-edit-an-agent-d16c6ca1-a8e3-4096-af49-67e1cfdddd42#where-agent-file), permissions on the *.agent* file govern who can access or edit the agent.
 Only users who are able to create or access files on a SharePoint site can create or access agents.
+It is important that the end user using agent , also has at least READ acccess to the knowledge base (If any) referred within the agent.

 ### Control user access through licensing